 In the middle of the screen, you can find the preview of the animation.
 A square is the placeholder, visualizing all the movements of your animations.

 There are 3 buttons under the preview screen: Play animation, Loop Animation, and Slow motion.

 The later is particularly useful for analyzing movements in detail.

 Every animation you create has a unique URL.
 You can also get this short link by clicking on: GET SHORT URL

 Disclaimer: As with most code generators, thoughtful, manually-composed code will almost always be far superior.
-However it will also be considerably more demanding and time consuming.
-I recommend not pushing Bounce too far if you're not interested in manually tweaking your code afterwards.
+However, it will also be considerably more demanding and time-consuming.
+I recommend not pushing Bounce too far if you're not interested in manually tweaking your code afterward.
 Bounce.JS uses a lot of matrix transforms, which isn’t the optimal approach for all animation scenarios.